 Native design files are a designer’s secret recipe, yet some designers hand them over free of charge.
 But, unless it’s a work for hire, you have every right to charge for these files.
-Find out why clients might ask for them, why you should charge for them, what you should charge for them and more.
+Find out why clients might ask for them, why you should charge for source files, what you should charge for them and more.

 The topic of native files has come up a few times in the Design Domination Facebook group, so I wanted to address it on the podcast.
 By “native files,” I mean layout or layered files—Adobe® InDesign®, Quark XPress, Photoshop®, Illustrator®, as opposed to a PDF or flattened image file.
 Native files are your approach to the work, the tools of the trade, your recipe for the project.